Contemplating purchasing your home in Cornelius? Southern Homes of the Carolinas can help.

 Step 6 – Negotiate the deal

-Most deals don't close on the first offer.
-It's pretty common to receive a counter offer.
-But don't let it intimidate you.
-We'll talk over whether or not to take the counter offer, propose our own counter offer, or refuse the seller's offer and go on.
+A lot of deals don't close on the first offer.
+It's extremely common to receive a counter offer.
+But don't let it alarm you.
+We'll discuss whether or not to consent to the counter offer, submit our own counter offer, or reject the seller's offer and move on.

-In addition, we'll work within your financing budget.
-And when it's all said and done, we'll create a contract that works well for you.
+We'll also work within your financing budget.
+And when it's all said and done, we'll compose a contract that's best for you.

-After we sign the final deal, you'll start working with your mortgage lender to close the loan.
+Once we sign the final sales contract, you'll begin working with your lender to close the loan.

-If you've been pre-approved, it won't take very long at all, but you'll want to keep in close contact with your lender.
+This won't take much time at all if you're already pre-approved, but you need to stay in close contact with your lender.

-And I'll take care of all the property information your lender needs to close the loan.
+And I'll look after all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of taking your application.

-This estimate depends on the loan amount.
-RESPA requirements dictate that it has to contain all closing costs and fall within a close range of accuracy, and I'll review the estimate and let you know if everything looks okay.
+The estimate is formed from the loan amount, and RESPA requirements require that it has to contain all closing costs and fall within a precise range of accuracy.
+I'll analyze the estimate and let you know if it all looks okay.

-Then we'll close on your house.
-This should occur at a title company or escrow office and will likely be a smooth and stress-free occasion.
+Then we'll close on your home.
+This will likely occur at a title company or escrow office and will likely be a smooth and calm occurrence.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything, be sure to call me at (704) 896-2000 or e-mail me at .
+And if you have any questions, just call me at (704) 896-2000 or e-mail me at .